-Just like when a car gets older your body also gets older and some parts of your body will change and wear.
+Just like when a car gets older your body also gets older and some parts of your body will also change and get worn out.
 The driver doesn't stop driving the car when it gets older....So as you get older you don't stop doing the things you always did!
 But like the car you will need to look after yourself even better.
 You take care of your body by getting regular health check-ups with your doctor.